ZScurlock/SNP_haplotype/README.md

 (str)
 -a / None / 1,7,8,19

-N_threshold = The number of N's permitted in a sample sequence before exclusion.
+n_threshold = The number of N's permitted in a sample sequence before exclusion.
 Samples with more than the N_threshold will be excluded from the run
 (int)
 5000